bmatusiak/bmatusiak.github.io/resume/readme.md

 #### __Cloud9Ide__

-- 2011 - 2017 - File Tree Management and Image editor
+- 2011 - 2017 * OpenSource Contributor
+Javascript Development IDE - File Tree Management and Image editor
-WebApp Development IDE

 [https://c9.io/](https://c9.io/)

+Bradley manages to patch and fix older features, to improve workflow.
+And offering new ideas for using and building apps into Cloud9.

+---

+#### __Diablo 2 Botting__
+- 2009 - First expierence in Javascript Automation
+- Colaborator for `D2BS` Botting platform (JS)
+- Created a Complete System that took payment on D2JSP.org to complete a series of task, without user intervention
+- Broke D2JSP Rush and Level Services FG Prices in 2017 (price cut at 93$ 5/75)

 Bradley manages to patch and fix older features, to improve workflow.
 And offering new ideas for using and building apps into Cloud9.